North Platte's Cedar Room named 'Best Steakhouse in the U.S.' by travel magazine - NewsBreak

 North Platte's Cedar Room named 'Best Steakhouse in the U.S.' by travel magazine

-The Cedar Room in North Platte's historic Canteen District has been named the "Best Steakhouse in...northplattepost.com
+The Cedar Room in North Platte's historic Canteen District has been named the "Best Steakhouse in...panhandlepost.com

-The Cedar Room in North Platte's historic Canteen District has been named the "Best Steakhouse in...northplattepost.com
+The Cedar Room in North Platte's historic Canteen District has been named the "Best Steakhouse in...panhandlepost.com

 Comments / 0